What's Going On With Nokia Stock Today? - Nokia (NYSE:NOK)

+Nokia Oyj (NYSE:NOK) shares are up on Friday morning, while the broader market shows mixed performance.

+• Nokia stock is gaining positive traction.
+What’s driving NOK shares up?

-The Finnish company recently reported net sales of $5.26 billion (4.5 billion euros), up 4% year over year, but missed consensus estimates of $5.40 billion.
-EPS came at 6 cents, missing estimates by 3% but increasing 67% year-on-year.
+Nokia recently reported net sales of $5.26 billion, up 4% year over year, but missed consensus estimates of $5.40 billion.
+Additionally, the company’s EPS came in at six cents, below expectations but representing a 67% year-on-year increase.

-The company's Network Infrastructure segment grew 6% year over year, driven by a 20% increase in Optical Networks sales.
-Mobile Infrastructure sales grew 3% year over year with strength in Core Software (up 5%) and Technology Standards (up 10%).
-Sales growth at Radio Networks remained flat.

 Technical Analysis

+The moving average convergence divergence (MACD) is above its signal line, suggesting that downside pressure is easing, even if the trend hasn't fully flipped.
+The Relative Strength Index (RSI) is at 77.32, indicating the stock is in overbought territory, which typically suggests a potential pullback could be on the horizon.

-- Key Resistance: $13.98 — This level corresponds to the 52-week high reached in May, acting as a psychological barrier for traders.
+- Key Resistance: $13.98 — This level marks the 52-week high, which could act as a barrier for further upside.

-- Key Support: $11.12 — This level aligns with the 20-day SMA, which could provide a cushion if the stock continues to decline.
+- Key Support: $11.26 — This level aligns with the 20-day SMA, providing a potential floor for price action.

+This company matters as it plays a crucial role in the telecommunications industry, especially with its recent partnership with Lockheed Martin, which could enhance its presence in the defense sector.
+The collaboration aims to integrate Nokia’s technology within the Department of Defense's framework, potentially opening new avenues for growth.

 Earnings & Analyst Outlook

-Nokia Corporation is slated to provide its next financial update on July 23, 2026 (estimated).
+Nokia is slated to provide its next financial update on July 23 (estimated).

 - EPS Estimate: 7 cents (Up from 4 cents)